Chelsea Manning jailed for refusing to testify before grand jury in Virginia

 Manning was sentenced to 35 years in prison for leaking a trove of military intelligence records to the anti-secrecy website Wikileaks.
 Her sentence was commuted by President Barack Obama in 2017 after seven years behind bars.

-Manning told The Associated Press Tuesday that she didn't know what case she was being called to testify about.
+Manning told The Associated Press that she didn't know what case was about.

-"I just know there were an awful lot of government lawyers there," she said after the hearing in which her motion was denied.
+"I just know there were an awful lot of government lawyers there," she said Tuesday after her motion was denied.

 "Grand juries are terrible, to say the least," Manning, 31, added.